Psoralen: Uses

 Psoralen is a mutagen, and is used for this purpose in molecular biology research.
 Psoralen intercalates into DNA and on exposure to ultraviolet (UVA) radiation can form monoadducts and covalent interstrand cross-links (ICL) with thymines, preferentially at 5'-TpA sites in the genome, inducing apoptosis.
 Psoralen plus UVA (PUVA) therapy can be used to treat hyperproliferative skin disorders like psoriasis and certain kinds of skin cancer.
 Unfortunately, PUVA treatment itself leads to a higher risk of skin cancer.

 An important use of psoralen is in PUVA treatment for skin problems such as psoriasis and, to a lesser extent, eczema and vitiligo.
 This takes advantage of the high UV absorbance of psoralen.
-The psoralen is applied first to sensitise the skin, then UVA light is applied to clean up the skin problem.
+The psoralen is applied first to sensitise the skin, then UVA light is applied to address the condition.
 Psoralens are also used in photopheresis, where they are mixed with the extracted leukocytes before UV radiation is applied.

 Despite the photocarcinogenic properties of psoralen, it was used as a tanning activator in sunscreens until 1996.
 Psoralens are used in tanning accelerators, because psoralen increases the skin's sensitivity to light.
 Some patients have had severe skin loss after sunbathing with psoralen-containing tanning activators.
 Patients with lighter skin colour suffer four times as much from the melanoma-generating properties of psoralens than those with darker skin.
-Psoralens short term side effects include nausea, vomiting, erythrema, pruritus, xerosis, skin pain due to phototoxic damage of dermal nerve and may cause cutaneous and genital skin malignancies.
+Psoralens short term side effects include nausea, vomiting, erythema, pruritus, xerosis, skin pain due to phototoxic damage of dermal nerve and may cause cutaneous and genital skin malignancies.

 An additional use for optimized psoralens is for the inactivation of pathogens in blood products.
 The synthetic amino-psoralen, amotosalen HCl, has been developed for the inactivation of infectious pathogens (bacteria, viruses, protozoa) in platelet and plasma blood components prepared for transfusion support of patients.
 Prior to clinical use, amotosalen-treated platelets have been tested and found to be non-carcinogenic when using the established p53 knockout mouse model.
 The technology is currently in routine use in certain European blood centers and has been recently approved in the US.